HamPaa35/PCSS_mini_project/README.txt

 Rasmus Lund Jørgensen

 // How to use:
+- Download the executables (server and client) from gitHub
 - Run the server
 - Run the client
 - Input the IPv4 of the computer running the server in the client